Is Wheat a GMO Crop?

 However, has wheat ever been genetically modified?
 Yes, but not commercially.
 The wheat varieties that you are referring to are genetically engineered wheat, which is created through traditional plant breeding and this question brings some important issues to the surface: the manner in which new wheat varieties are created and traits that serve as realistic targets.
 Singled out here is plant height and whether or not changes in plant height may impact other characteristics of wheat.

-First, let’s step back and briefly examine the fundamental process by which new wheat varieties are created by scientists employed either by land-grant universities or private companies.
+Let’s take a step back and briefly examine the fundamental process by which new varieties of GMO wheat in the USA are created by scientists, employed either by land-grant universities or private companies.
 No matter where it occurs, today’s wheat varieties are the product of the painstaking process of crossing parents and selecting offspring, often called conventional breeding.
 To suggest anything else would be misrepresentative of the current science, and art, of wheat breeding, which truly began in the United States. in the 1920s.
 More specifically, parents with complementary traits are hybridized via natural fertilization to produce offspring with new genetic combinations (not new genes).
 New combinations are chosen that may lead to slightly higher yield potential, better resistance to diseases or insects, or perhaps better characteristics that enable such a wide variety of foods to be consumed from one plant species.

 Fortunately for wheat breeders, the wide genetic diversity for plant height, often associated inversely with straw strength, allows the development of varieties best fit for a certain environment.
 For example, in more arid environments, farmers prefer varieties with greater potential for height, whereas in those environments with greater rainfall, reduced height is preferred.
 This is true even within a given state, depending on rainfall distribution patterns.